Dancing with the Stars (American TV series) season 24: Week 8: Quarterfinals

 The couples performed an unlearned dance to a song chosen by the pro to complement their celebrity partner's personality.
 Each couple also performed a trio dance involving an eliminated pro or a member of the troupe.
 Couples are listed in the order they performed.

 Week 9: Semifinals

 The couples performed a dance coached by one of the four judges, as well as one unlearned dance.
 Couples are listed in the order they performed.

 Week 10: Finals

-On the first night, the couples performed a redemption dance and a freestyle.
+On the first night, the couples performed a redemption dance and their freestyle routine.
 On the second night, the couples danced a fusion dance of two previously learned dance styles.
 Couples are listed in the order they performed.